zerasul/mdbook_en/5env-config/env-config.md

 Depending on the SGDK installation, we have to configure Genesis Code in one way or another.

-To access the Genesis Code configuration, we will access using Visual Studio Code options (File->preferences->settings menú or <kbd>ctrl</kbd>+<kbd>,</kbd>), and look for the Genesis Code options; a screenshot of the options is shown below.
+To access the Genesis Code configuration, we will access using Visual Studio Code options (File->preferences->settings menu or <kbd>ctrl</kbd>+<kbd>,</kbd>), and look for the Genesis Code options; a screenshot of the options is shown below.

 ![Genesis Code Configuration](5env-config/img/settings.png "Genesis Code Configuration") _Genesis Code Configuration_